 “The sense of purpose, and I say this with all my heart, gives me a reason to get up in the morning,” he says.
 “It’s astounding.
 No matter who you are in this company, you feel like you’re someone important.”

 Wiczen notes four great reasons why veterans are perfect for a work-from-home kind of job, whether they have a disability or not.

-When he first began working as an agent, he was able to choose his own schedule and work remotely.
+When he first began working as an agent, he chose his own schedule and worked remotely.
 For a disabled veteran, this gave him the flexibility to ease back into the workforce after being away for so long.
 After being promoted, he was trained fully and able to do his job.

 “At Liveops, there’s an independent contract model,” Wiczen says.
 “I am there to answer questions, communicate with agents.
 If an agent gets stuck in a process, I am there to jump in when they need me.”

 “When people sign up for work, they show up for work and they show up for work on time.
 As a veteran, that was instilled in your brain,” he says.
 “Understanding who you report to and who reports to you is a reliable skill, both in the military and in the workplace.”

 Wiczen also notes that while his workplace has a clear chain of command, there’s also an "open-door policy" similar to what he had in the military, and he credits that policy with his ability to move up in the chain.

 A lot of what Wiczen does at Liveops depends on the ability of agents and senior agent resource advocates like him to work together to resolve problems.
 Veterans, he believes, have the teamwork experience for Liveops and any career -- but he can speak only for himself.